0prodigy/monk-arena/README.md

 # Monk-arena
-A area for monk to share their thoughts to inspire.
+A community for people who are interested in Monks perspectives,idea of Peace and Martial arts to share their thoughts to inspire.